 The New Testament, confirms the same truth that “God is love” (1 John 4:16).
 Without love, He would not be the Lord.
 His loving-kindness is abundant (Romans 5:20).
 The Almighty permitted sin and allowed it to take place, and then overruled it and brought about the most wonderful revelation of His mercy and grace, so that the rewards of salvation infinitely exceeded the evils of sin.

 Although the Lord is merciful to repentant sinners, He cannot afford to weaken His rule by ignoring justice (Psalms 85:10; 89:14).
 His justice is an important element in His kingdom (2 Thessalonians 1:6) as His mercy is important.
 Without justice, He could not be Himself.
 Justice is a necessary consequence of His love, for a Creator all mercy is a Creator unjust.

 The Bible teaches that the Lord delights in mercy (Micah 7:18), but it doesn’t teach that He delights in executing justice upon men.
 In fact, it calls His judgments His “strange work” (Isaiah 28:21).
 The Lord’s mercy manages His justice and makes Him “longsuffering” to people (Lamentations 3:22; Romans 2:4).

-When the Lord permits the consequences of sin to take place, He does it in love not in anger.
-Like the surgeon, God uses the knife of pain in this life to bring about healing from the disease of sin (Hebrews 12:5–11; Revelation 3:19).
+When the Lord permits the consequences of sin to unfold, He does it in love not in anger.
+Like the surgeon, He uses the knife of pain in this life to bring about healing from the disease of sin in the lives of His children (Hebrews 12:5–11; Revelation 3:19).

 In His service,